Giannis Antetokounmpo: Filathlitikos (2011–2013)

-In 2011, Antetokounmpo played with the senior men's team of Filathlitikos in the semi-pro Greek B Basket League (Third Division) during the 2011–12 season.
+Antetokounmpo played with the senior men's team of Filathlitikos in the semi-pro Greek B Basket League (Third Division) during the 2011–12 season.

 In December 2012, a few days after turning 18, Antetokounmpo signed a four-year deal with Spanish club CAI Zaragoza, reportedly including NBA buyouts after each season.
-Several of other major European clubs had been interested in adding him, including Barcelona and Anadolu Efes.
+Several other major European clubs had been interested in adding him, including Barcelona and Anadolu Efes.

 During the 2012–13 Greek A2 League season, Antetokounmpo shot 46.4% from the field (62.1% on two-point field goals), 31.3% from three-point range, and 72.0% from the free throw line, while averaging 22.5 minutes per game.
 Over 26 games, he averaged 9.5 points, 5.0 rebounds, 1.4 assists, and 1.0 blocks per game.
 He was also selected by the coaches as a special participant in the 2013 Greek League All-Star Game.
-Even though he was not selected as an all-star, the coaches let him play in the game as a treat for the fans.
+Even though he was not selected as an all-star, the coaches let him play in the game as a treat for the fans, since he was in attendance at the game.
+However, he did not get officially counted as an all-star selection, since only players that play in Greece's first division are even eligible to actually be voted to play in the game, and Antetokounmpo was playing in Greece's second division at the time.

 Milwaukee Bucks (2013–present)

 Early years in Milwaukee (2013–2016)

 On April 28, 2013, Antetokounmpo officially made himself eligible for the 2013 NBA draft.
 He fulfilled his draft projections as a first-round pick by being selected 15th overall by the Milwaukee Bucks.
 On July 30, 2013, he signed his rookie scale contract with the Bucks.
+Antetokounmpo selected 34 as his jersey number because his mother was born in 1963 and his father was born in 1964, so he combined the last digits of their birth years.